 (a) Notice Regarding Final Adjudication and Consent.
 In an adversary proceeding before a bankruptcy judge, in addition to the statements in the pleadings required by Fed.
 R. Bankr.
 P. 7008(a) and 7012(b), each party shall file a separate document with its initial pleading (the complaint, counterclaim, cross-claim, third party complaint, answer or other responsive pleading) to be entitled Notice Regarding Final Adjudication and Consent.
-The Notice Regarding Final Adjudication and Consent shall include a repetition of the statements required by Fed.
+The Notice Regarding Final Adjudication and if consent is necessary, the party consents.

+Consent shall include a repetition of the statements required by Fed.
 R. Bankr.
-P. 7008(a) and 7012(b) and shall include a statement that the party does or does not consent to entry of final orders or judgments by the bankruptcy judge.
+P. 7008(a) and 7012(b) and shall include whether: a statement that the party does or does not consent